<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Using an RTD Temperature Sensor

-The 2-wire RTD configuration is the simplest amongst RTD circuit designs.
+The 2-wire RTD configuration is the simplest among RTD circuit designs.
 A single lead wire connects each end of the RTD element to the monitoring device.
 The total circuit resistance includes the lead wire resistance.
 This is the least accurate of the configurations.

-Figure 1: 2-Wire RTD
+Figure 3: 2-Wire RTD Configuration.

 2-wire

-Figure 2: 3-Wire RTD
+Figure 4: 3-Wire RTD Configuration.

 3-wire